-9 times a U.S. president used profane language
+9 Times A U.S. President Used Profane Language in Office

-One of the controversies swirling around President Trump last week was his use of the word “shithole” to describe Third World countries.
+One (of many) of the controversies swirling around President Trump was his use of the word “shithole” to describe Third World countries.

-While the purpose and intent of the word’s use has been argued ever since, the fact that he swore is far from a first in the Oval Office.
+While the purpose and intent of the word’s use have been argued ever since the fact that he swore is far from a first in the Oval Office.
 Presidents from Obama to Lincoln have turned the White House a little blue from time to time.

 Here are some examples.